Measuring a box seems simple enough!

 So, what dimensions are needed exactly?

-To get started look at the opening of the box to measure the following dimensions;
+To get started, look at the top opening of the box to measure the following dimensions;

 So, make sure you measure each dimension accurately to ensure your packaging is up to par for your products!

-For Long Boxes as seen below, the Depth and Width will be much smaller compared to the Length!
+For long boxes, as seen below, the depth and width will be much smaller in comparison to the length.

 The distinction between the internal and external dimensions is important for obtaining packaging that fits your products perfectly.